Why Interest Alone Is Not Enough

 This is important.

-You are not claiming to be the ultimate authority on real estate.
+You're not claiming to be the ultimate authority on real estate.
+You're not promising to fix every part of the transaction.

-You are choosing one struggle you understand well and can explain clearly.
+You're choosing one struggle you understand well and can explain clearly.

 Being one step ahead is enough if the step matters.
-Why Being One Step Ahead Is Enough to Teach reinforces why this approach works and why people trust it.

 What This Lesson Is Really About

-It is about choosing a starting point that creates traction.
+It's about choosing a starting point that creates traction.

 When your angle is clear:

-people recognize themselves faster
+People recognize themselves faster

-your content becomes easier to create
+Your content becomes easier to create

-your future product has a reason to exist
+Your future product has a reason to exist

-But you cannot build momentum without anchoring to a real struggle.
+You can expand later.
+But you can't build momentum without anchoring to a real struggle.